-Local charity St John’s Foundation has joined forces with Feeding Britain and Bath & North East Somerset Council to launch a £30,000 fund to ensure no child in Bath and the surrounding area goes hungry during the upcoming school holidays.
-With the deadline for funding applications being 5pm on Friday 3rd July, local organisations are urged to come forward and apply for a grant.
+In July 2020, local charity St John’s Foundation joined forces with Feeding Britain and Bath & North East Somerset Council to launch a £30,000 fund to ensure no child in Bath and the surrounding area went hungry during the summer holiday.

 Every child deserves to eat nutritious food and be protected from hunger.
 However, despite the Government’s recent and welcomed U-turn on free school meals during the summer holidays, there are many organisations working with hungry children in Bath & North East Somerset who still require urgent financial support.
 We hope this new fund will enable their vital work to continue, both over the summer and in the long-term.